What Movie Will Win Best Picture at the 2021 Oscars?

 Predictions for the biggest category in this very strange awards season.

-After a lot of speculation, we finally know which movies are officially in the running for Best Picture.
-The 2021 Oscar nominations were announced bright and early on March 15, narrowing the field to eight films, including the presumed frontrunner Nomadland as well as Netflix's Mank, which walked away with the most nods of any film.
+The 2021 Oscar nominations were announced bright and early on March 15, narrowing the Best Picture field to eight films, including the presumed frontrunner Nomadland as well as Netflix's Mank, which walked away with the most nods of any film.
 But this race isn't so clear cut.
 There were a number of notable movies that didn't get the Academy's recognition in the top category, including Ma Rainey's Black Bottom and One Night in Miami, while underdogs like Sound of Metal and Minari made it in.

-We're still a few weeks out until the actual ceremony takes place on April 25, so the final eight movies still have a little time to make their case to Academy voters.
-In this strange year, which films are considered to be the strongest candidates right now?
-Let's assess the nominees and make an early prediction for this year's Best Picture winner.
+With the actual ceremony airing on Sunday, which films are considered to be the strongest candidates?
+Let's assess the nominees and the prediction for this year's Best Picture winner.

 Release date: February 26, 2021